Bakumatsu: Second Chōshū Expedition

-The shogunate led a second punitive expedition against Chōshū from June 1866, but the shogunate was actually defeated by the more modern and better organized troops of Chōshū.
+The shogunate led a second punitive expedition against Chōshū from June 1866, but the shogunate was defeated by the more modern and better organized troops of Chōshū.
 The new shōgun Tokugawa Yoshinobu managed to negotiate a ceasefire due to the death of the previous shōgun, but the prestige of the shogunate was nevertheless seriously affected.

 This reversal encouraged the Bakufu to take drastic steps towards modernization.

-The Downfall of the Tokugawa shogunate (1867–69)
+Downfall of the Tokugawa shogunate (1867–69)

 Modernization

 During the last years of the bakufu, or bakumatsu, the bakufu took strong measures to try to reassert its dominance, although its involvement with modernization and foreign powers was to make it a target of anti-Western sentiment throughout the country.

 Naval students were sent to study in Western naval schools for several years, starting a tradition of foreign-educated future leaders, such as Admiral Enomoto Takeaki.
 The French naval engineer Léonce Verny was hired to build naval arsenals, such as Yokosuka and Nagasaki.
 By the end of the Tokugawa shogunate in 1868, the Japanese navy of the shōgun already possessed eight western-style steam warships around the flagship Kaiyō Maru, which were used against pro-imperial forces during the Boshin War, under the command of Admiral Enomoto.
-A French Military Mission to Japan (1867) was established to help modernize the armies of the Bakufu.
+A French Military Mission to Japan was established to help modernize the armies of the Bakufu.
 Japan sent a delegation to and participated in the 1867 World Fair in Paris.

 Tokugawa Yoshinobu (informally known as Keiki) reluctantly became head of the Tokugawa house and shōgun following the unexpected death of Tokugawa Iemochi in mid-1866.
 In 1867, Emperor Kōmei died and was succeeded by his second son, Mutsuhito, as Emperor Meiji.
 Tokugawa Yoshinobu tried to reorganize the government under the Emperor while preserving the shōgun's leadership role, a system known as kōbu gattai.
 Fearing the growing power of the Satsuma and Chōshū daimyōs, other daimyōs called for returning the shōgun's political power to the emperor and a council of daimyōs chaired by the former Tokugawa shōgun.
 With the threat of an imminent Satsuma-Chōshū led military action, Yoshinobu moved pre-emptively by surrendering some of his previous authority.